Hyurl/enhance-req-res/README.md

 ### Response

-Most of `res` properties are writable, when you assign a new value to them, it will actually mean something.
+Most of `res` properties are setters/getters, if you assign a new value to them, that will actually mean something.

 #### `code` - Set/Get status code.